Multi-Block Coordination Basics

 Welcome to your first cluster programming challenge!
 This section introduces the fundamental building blocks of inter-block coordination using SM90+ cluster APIs.

-The Challenge: Implement a multi-block histogram algorithm where 4 thread blocks coordinate to process different ranges of data and store results in a shared output array.
+The Challenge: Implement a multi-block scaled reduction where 4 thread blocks coordinate to process different ranges of data and store results in a shared output array.

 Key Learning: Learn the essential cluster synchronization pattern: cluster_arrive() → process → cluster_wait(), extending the synchronization concepts from barrier() in Puzzle 29.